-Table 4.3.4 (a): Illustration of Timeframe of Energy Audit for Phased Completion of a Building Block - Existing Buildings Date of OA Timeframe of energy audit based on the date of the later OA Lower floors 1 Aug 1987 The date of the later OA, in this situation 1 Feb 1988, should be based upon in checking for the timeframe of Upper floors 1 Feb 1988 energy audit, which with reference to TG Table 4.2.2, is 12 months from 21 Sep 2012.
+Table 4. tion of Timeframe of Energy Audit for Phased Completion a Building Block - Existing Buildings Date of OA Timeframe of energy audit based on the date of the later OA Lower floors 1 Aug 1987 The date of the later OA, in this situation 1 Feb 1988, should be based upon in checking for the timeframe of Upper floors 1 Feb 1988 energy audit, which with reference to TG Table 4.2.2, is 12 months from 21 Sep 2012.

-Table 4.3.4(b): Illustration of Timeframe of Energy Audit for Phased Completion of a Building Block - Newly Constructed Buildings Date of COCR Issue Timeframe of energy audit based on the date of the earlier COCR Lower floors 1 Dec 2013 The date of the earlier COCR, in this situation 1 Dec 2013, should be based upon in checking for the Upper floors 1 Dec 2014 timeframe of energy audit, which with reference to TG Table 4.2.2, is in 10 years from 1 Dec 2013.
+Table 4.3 on of Timeframe of Energy Audit for Phased Completion of Jing Block - Newly Constructed Buildings Date of COCR Issue Timeframe of energy audit based on the date of the earlier COCR Lower floors 1 Dec 2013 The date of the earlier COCR, in this situation 1 Dec 2013, should be based upon in checking for the Upper floors 1 Dec 2014 timeframe of energy audit, which with reference to TG Table 4.2.2, is in 10 years from 1 Dec 2013.